 The basic concept of this use case is to allow IoT platforms to support the calibration of their managing sensors.
 Typically, when a sensor is deployed for the first time, it needs calibration with a local test machine, and the machine generates results for calibration.
 The generated calibration value is stored in the cloud IoT platform, where the sensor will be registered and managed.
 In this case, the sensor does not need to provide any computing power or memory for calibration.
 When a sensor registers to the IoT platform, the platform checks a corresponding calibration value for the sensor and store such value as an additional parameter to the resource for the sensor.
 When the sensor generates a measurement, the platform checks the calibration value, and if there exist, the measurement will be adjusted based on the calibration value.

-7.2.2 Source
+6.x.2 Source

 None

-7.2.3 Actors
+6.x.3 Actors

 Calibration application: a testing device to calibrate IoT devices.